A Comprehensive Review of Visual-Textual Sentiment Analysis from Social Media Networks: VISUAL-TEXTUAL SA FRAMEWORK

 \subsubsection{VISUAL FEATURE EXTRACTION}

-The most difficult aspect of constructing a VSA system, and of designing a data analysis technique in general, is selecting which data characteristics appropriately contain the information the system seeks to infer.
+The most difficult aspect of constructing a VSA system and designing a data analysis technique is selecting which data characteristics appropriately contain the information the system seeks to infer.
 Three important levels of semantics that are continually used for visual feature extraction are as follows.